shabyash/frontend-tech-test/README.md

 function is written using only ES3, and because we don't support old versions of Internet Explorer and we use Babel, you can use ES5 and ES2016.

-We're looking for:
+##### We're looking for:
 - It should work.
 Other than that, there isn't really a wrong answer.
 Just curious to see what you'll do.

-Good luck!
+## When you're finished

+Please ZIP up the entire project folder (except node_modules!) and email it back to us.
+You will probably have to upload the file to Google Drive or similar in order to send it via email.

+Thank you and good luck!